-1. Know your Customer
+Know your Customer

 You should search and know all there is to know about your client's needs, interests, trying to find what motivates him, what is that he lacks at the moment, and how would your product help to increase your customer's benefits, profit, how would your product make his life better, etc.

-2. Get Rid of Call Reluctance
+Get Rid of Call Reluctance

-Calling an Eskimo to sell ice...doesn't sound like you're in your right mind...at first glance that is.
-Consequently, I have to mention here that first of all, you have to choke your call reluctance.
+Calling an Eskimo to sell ice doesn't sound like you're in your right mind.
+At first glance that is.
+First of all, you have to choke your call reluctance.
 Indeed, selling ice to an Eskimo may seem absurd and most probably you would not even want to call the Eskimo!
-This reluctance can come with a thousand faces trying to determine the salesperson not to even try.
+This reluctance can come with many faces trying to determine the salesperson not to even try.

 Obtain an Interview With Your Customer

 Right, so call and make an appointment!
 This means a lot of time saved for the salesperson and when the appointment is made, the Eskimo knows that you are coming, so he won't be out fishing, besides, this will be associated with the feeling of professionalism and respect for the prospect.

 Serve your Customer

-So, make sure you have developed the customer benefit program; for instance, if he makes his igloo with your ice, you would assure him that for 3 years from now on, he will never have to renew anything to his igloo, as your company will do it (if the case), pointing out, of course, how much time this would save him, time that can be used for his fishing business, for example.
+So, make sure you have developed the customer benefit program; for instance, if he makes his igloo with your ice, you would assure him that for 3 years from now on, he will never have to renew anything to his igloo, as your company will do it, pointing out, of course, how much time this would save him, time that can be used for his, say, fishing business.